palmsfrisks/FirstLesson/README.md

-# Lesson1
+# Info

-This is a repository for HTML lessson.
+This is a repository for different exercises I complete in my learning journey.